ktr-skmt/FelisCatusZero/README.md

 # FelisCatus Zero
 ## Abstract
 FelisCatus Zero answers world history essay questions in Japanese and evaluate the answers.
+The multilingual version (currently Japanese and English) is <a href="https://github.com/ktr-skmt/FelisCatusZero-multilingual">here</a>.

 ## Platform
 * Unix Terminal